-50. The RBGE's specific delegated financial authorities - as agreed in consultation between the RBGE and the SG - are set out in the attached Appendix.
-The RBGE shall obtain the SG's prior written approval before entering into any undertaking to incur any expenditure that falls outside these delegations or which is not provided for in RBGE's annual budget as allocated by the Scottish Ministers.
-The RBGE shall also comply with any requirements for prior SG approval included in the SPFM and/or this document.
-Prior SG approval must always be obtained before incurring expenditure for any purpose where any costs are estimated as being over £250k, or which might be considered novel, contentious or repercussive or which has or could have significant future cost implications.
+60. RBGE specific delegated financial authorities - as agreed in consultation between RBGE and the SG - are set out in the attached Appendix.
+RBGE shall obtain the SG's prior written approval before entering into any undertaking to incur any expenditure that falls outside these delegations.
+RBGE shall also comply with any requirements for prior SG approval included in the SPFM and/or this document.
+Prior SG approval must always be obtained before incurring expenditure for any purpose that is or might be considered novel, contentious, or repercussive or which has or could have significant future cost implications.

-51. The RBGE shall provide the Scottish Government with such information about its operations, performance, individual projects or other expenditure as the Scottish Government may reasonably require.
+61. The RBGE shall provide the SG with such information about its operations, performance, individual projects, or other expenditure as the SG may reasonably require.